1871fotc/fotc/docs/about/index.md

 The Friends of Toowong Cemetery:

-- **research the history of Toowong Cemetery**, its [headstones](../headstones/), and the [stories](../story/) of the people remembered there.
+- **research the history of Toowong Cemetery**, its [headstones](../headstones/), and the [stories](../story/) of the people remembered here.
 - **share our discoveries** with the community through our [guided tours](../guided-tours.md), [self‑guided walks](../walks/index.md), [museum](../cemetery/museum.md), [publications](publications.md), and [data](data.md).
-- **contribute stories** of people remembered at the Toowong and [Paddington cemeteries](https://www.brisbane.qld.gov.au/community-and-safety/community-support/cemeteries/historic-cemeteries/paddington-cemetery) to other publications and biographical databases.
+- **contribute stories** of people remembered at the Toowong and [Paddington cemeteries](https://www.brisbane.qld.gov.au/community-and-safety/community-support/cemeteries/historic-cemeteries/paddington-cemetery) to other publications, biographical databases, and information signs around the cemetery.
 - **clean and conserve headstones**.
 - **search for buried headstones** in [archaeological digs](../headstones/archaeological-digs.md) in the cemetery grounds.
 - **consult with the Brisbane City Council** on future plans and the restoration of graves.